cmolodo/covid-19/README.md

 ##### Holiday Reporting
 Due to the Thanksgiving holiday, no dashboard was published for 2020-11-26.
 Instead, the report provided 2020-11-27 contained the aggregate across both days.
 To prevent a gap in the state and county numbers for Thanksgiving, values have been filled in by interpolating between 11-25 and 11-27.

 Due to the Christmas holiday, no dashboard was published for 2020-12-25.
-Instead, the report provided 2020-12-26 containted the aggregate across both days.
+Instead, the report provided 2020-12-26 contained the aggregate across both days.
 Filled in values by interpolating between 12-24 and 12-26.

+Similarly, due to the New Years holiday, no dashboard was published for 2021-01-01.
+Instead, the report provided 2021-01-02 contained the aggregate across both days.
+Filled in values by interpolating between 2020-12-31 and 2021-01-02.

 #### Arlington, MA